Sedato: Broadcast history

 One week after second season finale, panelist Shabnam Moghaddami formally announced in July 2024 that the series was renewed for a third season, which premiered on 3 March 2025.
-Other games that have played include a kids special with guest artist Ilya Gravand on 10 March 2025, contestant Jalal Tehrani on his "appreciation day" game with Hadi Azizi on 17 March 2025, Mir-Taher Mazloomi in a Persian Wedding special with Mohammad Guderzifar on 31 March 2025, Liana Sharifian in a Paradox special with Sinai Rasouli on 21 April 2025, and Ali Osivand in a Persian Made special with Hossein Ghahari that originally scheduled to conclude on 16 June 2025 and later pushed back to 26 June 2025, two days after the Iran–Israel war ceasefire.
+Other games that have played include a kids special with guest artist Ilya Gravand on 10 March 2025, contestant Jalal Tehrani on his "appreciation day" game with Hadi Azizi on 17 March 2025, Mir-Taher Mazloomi in a Persian Wedding special with Mohammad Guderzifar on 31 March 2025, Liana Sharifian in a Paradox special with Sinai Rasouli on 21 April 2025, and Ali Osivand in a Persian Made special with Hossein Ghahari that originally scheduled to conclude on 16 June 2025 and later pushed back to ten days, thus surpassing the twelve-day war ceasefire.

 Five days after third season finale, a post from Sedatos official Instagram page announced the auditions for an upcoming fourth season.

 Cast

-The series employs a panel of celebrity "detectives" who assist the guest artist and contestant to identify good and bad mystery singers throughout the game.
-Overall, six members have been assigned as panelists, with their original lineup consisting of Mohammad Bahrani, Amir Mahdi Jule, Shabnam Moghaddami, and Mohsen Sharifian.
-Later members also include Elika Abdolrazzaghi and Mohammad Alizadeh (from 2nd season).
+The series employs a panel of celebrity "detectives" who assist the guest artist and contestant in identifying good and bad mystery singers throughout the game.
+Overall, six celebrities have served as panelists, with their original lineup consisting of Mohammad Bahrani, Amir Mahdi Jule, Shabnam Moghaddami, and Mohsen Sharifian.
+Later members who joined the group's duties also include Elika Abdolrazzaghi and Mohammad Alizadeh — from the 2nd season.